carpentries/instructor-training/episodes/15-carpentries.md

 On February 1, 2025, The Carpentries became an independent 501(c)(3) non-profit organisation, now called The Carpentries, Inc. (The Carpentries), governed by a [Board of Directors](https://carpentries.org/about-us/governance/).
 Non-profit status provides a stable foundation for long-term planning and sustainability.
 As an independent organisation, The Carpentries has more flexibility in decision-making, program development, and organisational structure, allowing the opportunity to adapt more easily to the changing needs of the community.

+[HPC Carpentry](https://hpc-carpentry.org) joined The Carpentries on 1 September 2026, becoming the fourth official lesson program after an incubation and adoption process that had lasted approximately two years.

 The Carpentries administration and other essential operations are managed by the [Core Team][coreteam-page], but the majority of our impact is achieved through the efforts of volunteer participants in our global and local communities.
 The **global Carpentries community** consists of [Instructors](https://carpentries.org/community/instructors/), [Instructor Trainers](https://carpentries.org/community/instructor-trainers/), [Maintainers](https://carpentries.org/community/maintainers/), [Lesson Developers](https://carpentries.org/community/lesson_developers/), [Institutional Partners](https://carpentries.org/support/partnership/partner-list/), members of various committees, a [governance structure](https://carpentries.org/governance/), and other supporters who participate, synchronously or asynchronously, in building our programs for all to share.
 At the **local level**, individual